 The Aircraft Electrician program focuses on teaching basic aviation electrical theory and operations.
 The first portion of this class is spent in the classroom learning aircraft terminology, tools and equipment, blueprint reading, and shop safety.
 Training then moves to hands-on applications where students complete a series of individual aircraft electrician projects designed to develop and reinforce basic skills.

-Students in both programs will receive a Francis Tuttle certificate of completion.
+Students in all programs will receive a Francis Tuttle certificate of completion.
 Both programs have a 75% attendance policy.

 Through these programs and the expansion of offered courses, Francis Tuttle is also expanding aerospace career opportunities within Oklahoma!

 The safe operation of aircraft begins with the proper construction and repairs to the structures and systems that power them.
 Metal structural repairs on aircraft must be made according to the best available techniques, because improper repair techniques can pose an immediate or potential danger.
 The workmanship that goes into aircraft repairs has a significant impact on its reliability.
 Aircraft electricians are specially trained to install, troubleshoot, and maintain the complex electrical systems that operate an aircraft and the wiring that connects to those systems.
 The safety and reliability of an aircraft depends on the quality of workmanship an aircraft electrician will conduct, as improper installation or maintenance techniques can pose an immediate or potential danger.